swiftlang/swift-evolution/proposals/0291-package-collections.md

 ## Introduction

 This is a proposal for adding support for **Package Collections** to SwiftPM.
 A package collection is a curated list of packages and associated metadata which makes it easier to discover an existing package for a particular use case.
-SwiftPM will allow users to subscribe to these collections, search them via the `swift package-collections` command-line interface, and will make their contents accessible to any clients of libSwiftPM.
+SwiftPM will allow users to subscribe to these collections, search them via the `swift package-collection` command-line interface, and will make their contents accessible to any clients of libSwiftPM.
 This proposal is focused on the shape of the command-line interface and the format of configuration data related to package collections.

 We believe there are three different components in the space of package discovery with different purposes: